-You can configure an activity in Target to use Adobe Analytics as the reporting source (A4T).
+You can configure an activity in Adobe Target to use Adobe Analytics as the reporting source (A4T).

 Creating a Target activity that uses Analytics as the reporting source is similar to setting up a regular Target activity, with a few important differences.
 For example, you cannot select a segment for reporting while creating the activity because all segments available in Analytics can be applied when viewing a report.